LudwigWittenberg/1DT305-IoT-Project/Readme.md

 ## Objective

 I’ve always found it uncomfortable when a room gets too hot, and I’ve also had a growing interest in IoT technology.
 That inspired me to take on this project as my first step into building a smart, connected device.
 The goal of the Smart Climate Control System is to create a temperature-aware system that can automatically adjust the indoor climate based on user-defined preferences.
 At the same time, it’s designed to operate in an energy-efficient way, making it both convenient and sustainable.

+I think I will learn more about connecting the code to an hardware and learn more about Python.

 ### Course 1DT305 IoT Project